lhelmig/practical-statistical-inference/README.md

 - Explore alternative optimization methods to improve convergence rates.
 - Extend the models to incorporate higher-order interactions or additional biological constraints.
 - Apply the methods to other types of neural data to validate the generality of the approach.

-## Contact

-For any queries or contributions, please contact Lukas Helmig.